ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 ### Linker warning L6314W

-With CMSIS v6, a linker warning:
+With CMSIS v6, a linker warning as shown below may get reported:

 ```txt
 L6314W: No section matches pattern *(.bss.noinit)
 ```

-now may get reported.
  This is due to the following entry in the Arm Compiler for Embedded scatter files:

 ```txt
 RW_NOINIT __RW_BASE UNINIT __RW_SIZE {